What inspired you to start this

-Nick says: ‘We grew up in poverty.
-We’ve witnessed our family and friends struggle - the lot: crime, drugs, prison, violence, mental health - even death.
-We’ve been there and seen it all.
-But we’ve also had help and guidance to be in a position to make a difference.’
+I grew up in and around poverty.
+I witnessed my family and friends struggle - the lot: crime, drugs, prison, violence, mental health - even death.
+I’ve been there and seen it all.
+But I’ve also had help and guidance to be in a position to make a difference.’

 Finding the punch line

-Nick and Cyle’s lives could easily have gone south, but their fightback against tough odds gained a massive boost in the boxing gym, Carney’s Community, set up five years ago by youth worker George Turner.
+Cyle’s life could easily have gone south, but his fightback against tough odds gained a massive boost in the boxing gym, Carney’s Community, set up five years ago by youth worker George Turner.

 Carney’s Community, in Battersea, is more than a gym; it’s a multi-dimensional project helping the disadvantaged and those most at risk, using a range of practical and groundbreaking methods.